Socio Cultural Environment impact on business

 Understanding Socio Cultural Environment

 A failure to understand the social/cultural dimensions of a market is complex to manage, as McDonald’s found in India.
-It has to deal with a market that is 40 per cent vegetarian, had an aversion to either beef or pork among meat-eaters and hostility to frozen fish and meat, but with the general Indian fondness for spice with everything.
+It has to deal with a 40 per cent vegetarian market, an aversion to either beef or pork among meat-eaters, and hostility to frozen fish and meat, but with the general Indian fondness for spice with everything.
 To satisfy such tastes and preferences of its customers, McDonald’s realized it had to go beyond simply offering the perfect burger.
 Customers who opt for vegetarian burgers desire confirmation that the preparation occurs in a dedicated kitchen space with distinct utensils and sauces.
 Therefore, the purpose of developing McMasala and Mcimli was to provide a spicier option for Indian customers.
 However, the interesting thing is that what they introduced in other markets are now innovations.

-In countries like India perception and trends of the consumers have been changing owing to the liberalisation and the changes in lifestyles.
-Another important aspect of society is the group.
-The performance of groups differs in collectivist and individualistic societies.
-The family is an important part of the social environment.
+In countries like India, consumer perception and trends have been changing due to liberalisation and lifestyle changes.
+Another important aspect of every society is the group.
+The performance of groups differs in individualistic and collectivist cultures.
+The family is an integral part of the social environment.

 Related Articles: